 Examines the legal aspects of commercial transactions, including the law of negotiable instruments (checks, drafts, promissory notes), secured transactions, and sales.
-The rights of debtors and creditors, reorganization and bankruptcy, real property, wills, trusts, and estates are briefly studied.
-Uses a combination of readings, lectures, problem analysis, case study and detailed examination of relevant provisions of the Uniform Commercial Code and Bankruptcy Law.
+The other rights of debtors and creditors are briefly studied.
+Uses a combination of readings, lectures, problem analysis, case study and detailed examination of relevant provisions of the Uniform Commercial Code.
 Prerequisite: BA 352 or BA 354.